tyson-swetnam/mkdocs-material-template/docs/STACcatalogs.md

 - JSON files are a data interchange format that allow datasets to be displayed in a text based format

 ### How Are They Used?
+- used to index data, making it searchable and discoverable
+- data standard for formatting and creating metadata for geospatial data
+- promotes open data and reproducibility
+- allows data to be shared, understood, and discovered
+- used for geospatial data about the Earth; however can also be used for planetary data

 #### Use in Google's Earth Engine